History and Change

 Shazira says that the touch of the Watchtower twists and shakes us, at first.

-But it passes in a few days.
+“It passes in a few days,” she says.

 I’ve been touched by four of the six rooms in the Watchtower.